shabbyrobe/gibberdet/README.md

 Silly Benchmark Game
 --------------------

-Training and testing are unoptimised, but GibberScore should run pretty fast.
+Training and testing are unoptimised, but GibberScore should run pretty quickly.
 All score calls have 0 allocs.
-For ASCII-only alphabets, GibberScore is quite a bit faster than alphabets with runes >= 128.
+For ASCII-only alphabets, GibberScore is quite a bit faster with pure ASCII than with alphabets with runes >= 128.
 On my i7-8550U CPU @ 1.80GHz:

     BenchmarkASCII-8   	53777239	        22.2 ns/op	       0 B/op	       0 allocs/op
     BenchmarkRune-8   	14762448	        82.2 ns/op	       0 B/op	       0 allocs/op